 This subject provides students with background mathematical and statistical skills necessary for solving a wide range of commerce problems.
 It draws heavily on examples from accounting, management and marketing and, to a lesser extent, economics and finance.
-Topics include: review of statistics; tests of the location of populations; simple and multiple regression for use with time series and cross section data, including interpretation of estimates, hypothesis testing and forecasting, an introduction to diagnostics; Logit models; an introduction to time series methods; and seasonality.
+Topics include: review of statistics; tests of the location of populations; simple and multiple regression for use with time series and cross section data, including interpretation of estimates, hypothesis testing and forecasting, an introduction to diagnostics; Logit models; an introduction to time series methods; autoregressive distributed lag models and testing for stationarity.

 - Conduct and interpret a number of parametric and non-parametric tests of the location of quantitative populations.